jaamestaay/M2R-Group-29/README.md

 - Provide an explanation of the idea behind neural ODEs.
 - Use Julia to construct and apply a neural ODE model.
 - Show the limitations and strengths of neural ODEs, and introduce some ways to optimize a simple neural ODE.

+Tianshi Liu:
+- Extend the proof of the adjoint method for neural ODEs to neural CDEs。
+- State the definitions for tensor product, signature, log signature, and introduce log ODE method. (statement maybe omitted in the presentation, and the lengthy proof omitted in the report)
+- Use Julia to construct and apply a neural CDE model based on previous neural ODE model.
+- Perform a modelling of time series data combining the work of Xinyan and me, and analyze the results of the experiment.
+- Show the limitations and strengths of neural CDEs.